TravHaran/ROS2_basics_pt1/README.md

         - A publisher and subscriber must publish/subscribe to the same topic name, and use the same data type.
 Those are the 2 conditions for successful topic communication
         - Then once you’ve added some publishers/subscribers in your nodes, just launch your nodes, and the communication starts!
 You can debug them using the “ros2” command line tool, as well as rqt.
 - ROS2 Services
+    - is a client/server system
+    - can be synchronous or asynchronous
+    - one message type for reques, one message type for response
+    - can be written in python, c++, ... directly inside ROS nodes
+    - a service server can only exist once, but can have many clients
 - ROS2 Custom Messages
 - ROS2 Parameters
 - ROS2 Launch Files